MicrosoftDocs/security/security-docs/ransomware/incident-response-playbook-dart-ransomware-approach.md

 - For devices not using Defender for Endpoint as their primary antivirus software, conduct a full scan with [Microsoft Safety Scanner](/windows/security/threat-protection/intelligence/safety-scanner-download) on isolated known safe systems before reconnecting them to the network.

 - For any legacy operating systems, upgrade to a supported operating system (OS) or decommission these devices.
-If these options are not available, take every possible measure to isolate these devices, including network/VLAN isolation, Internet Protocol security (IPsec) rules, and sign-in restrictions.
+If these options aren't available, take every possible measure to isolate these devices, including network/VLAN isolation, Internet Protocol security (IPsec) rules, and sign-in restrictions.
 These steps help to ensure these systems are only accessible by the users/devices to provide business continuity.

 The riskiest configurations consist of running mission critical systems on legacy operating systems as old as Windows NT 4.0 and applications, all on legacy hardware.
 Not only are these operating systems and applications insecure and vulnerable, but if that hardware fails, backups typically can't be restored on modern hardware.
-These applications cannot function without legacy hardware.
+These applications can't function without legacy hardware.
 Strongly consider converting these applications to run on current OSs and hardware.

 ### Post-incident activities